nadineproject/nadine/README.markdown

 Copy local_settings.dist to local_settings.py and edit it to reflect your local settings.

-Set up PostgreSQL, create a blank database and grant all permissions to whatever account/password combination you want to use for the app.
+PostgreSQL:  Uncomment 'psycopg2' in the requirements.txt file and edit local_settings.py for your database settings.
+Create a blank database and grant all permissions to whatever account/password combination you want to use for the app.

-Run Django's syncdb and then South's migrate commands.
+Run Django's syncdb and then South's migrate commands and create a superuser.
+We need to create the superuser last so we explicitly skip it in the syncdb step.
-(Currently creating a superuser before running migrate is broken; when prompted to create one, choose no.
-After running the <code>migrate</code> command, run <code>./manage.py createsuperuser</code>.)

-    ./manage.py syncdb --all
+	./manage.py syncdb --noinput --all
 	./manage.py migrate --fake
+	./manage.py createsuperuser

 Now run the tests to make certain that everthing is installed: